 If you suspect baby may be allergic to dairy products, consult an allergist before introducing milk and cheeses like Monterey Jack.
 Based on baby’s risk factors and history, an allergist may recommend allergy testing, or may instead advise dairy product introduction under medical supervision in the office.
 If the risk is low, you may be advised to go ahead and introduce milk and milk products in the home setting.
 As with all common allergens, start by serving a small quantity on its own for the first few servings, and if there is no adverse reaction, gradually increase the quantity over future servings.

-9 to 12 months old: Opt for lower-sodium cheeses and only serve Monterey Jack cheese on occasion in small amounts.
-When serving Monterey Jack cheese, cut into 1 or 2 thin slices (not cubes) or serve in grated/shredded form to reduce the risk of choking.
+Opt for lower-sodium cheeses and only serve Monterey Jack cheese on occasion in small amounts.
+When serving Monterey Jack cheese, cut into 1 or 2 thin slices (not cubes), bite-sized pieces cut from a thin slice, or serve in grated/shredded form to reduce the risk of choking.
 As always, make sure the child is in a safe eating environment and never serve cheese on-the-go in a stroller, in a car seat, or when a child is running around.

 Learn more about how much sodium babies can have on our Sodium FAQ page.